ajeshkumartg/email-attachment-extractor/README.md

 # email-attachment-extractor
 This is a python script to extract attachments from attachments disabled emails(with virus warning).

 >**Note: Gmail warned you that attachment is not safe.
-So make 100% sure that email attachments is safe for download before follow below process.**.
+So make 100% sure that email attachments is safe for download before follow below process.**
 >**Don't blame me if anything happens wrong**.
 >**USE AT YOUR OWN RISK**.